lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 }
 ```

 Once we have the supported layers, we need to select which ones we want to activate.
-In order to do so, we construct a checks like this:
+To do so, we construct a checks like this:

 ```java
 public class Instance {